Sending an Event

 created_atis the ingestion clock.
 Thefromandtoquery parameters on list endpoints filter oncreated_at, notevent_timestamp.
 This makes incremental polling reliable: you can track “give me everything since my last sync” without missing late-arriving events.
 To filter by when events actually occurred, use theevent_fromandevent_toparameters instead.
 Both pairs can be used simultaneously (AND semantics).

 event_timestamp is customer-supplied, it can differ from created_at.
 A batch import might backdate events to last month, or clock skew might push timestamps slightly into the future.
 Rules evaluate against the current rule definitions regardless of event_timestamp.
-A backdated event runs against today’s rules, not the rules as they existed at that time.
-See Time-Windowed Rules for how active_from / active_to interact with this.
+A backdated event runs against today’s rule definitions, but active_from / active_to windows are checked against the event’s event_timestamp, so a backdated event inside a past window still fires time-windowed rules.
+See Time-Windowed Rules.

 Processing Pipeline

 Events are processed asynchronously.
 The API confirms receipt, not validity.
-Business validation (program existence) and rule evaluation happen in the background.
-Existing participants are automatically enrolled in the target program if not already members.
-Theon_unknown_participant setting only controls creation of new participants.
-Inactive enrollments are reactivated.
+Business validation (program existence and status, participant resolution) and rule evaluation happen in the background.
+Existing participants are automatically enrolled in the target program if not already members; see Programs: Enrollment for enrollment behavior and theon_unknown_participant setting.
 Validation errors surface via event.failed webhooks.

 | Status | Meaning |